FLARE-forecast/NEON-forecast-code/README.md

 The binder is best used for examining the scored forecasts.

 1. Click on the binder button above
-2. Open `workflows/neon_lakes_ms/analysis_notebook.Rmd` to explore the analysis of the scored forecasts.
+2. Open `analysis_notebook.Rmd` to explore the analysis of the scored forecasts.

 This will load the scored forecasts from a remote s3 bucket without needing to download the files into the binder.